 - Not all of the Office 365 plans provide users with an email account - if you want to use Office 365 as your email service provider, you’ll need to steer clear of the ‘Business 365’ and the ‘Enterprise Pro Plus’ plans.

-- Similarly, the ‘Business 365’ and ‘Enterprise Pro Plus’ plans don’t feature calendar functionality.
+- Similarly, the ‘Business’ and ‘Enterprise Pro Plus’ plans don’t feature calendar functionality.

 - The three ‘Business’ plans listed above come in a bit cheaper if you commit to paying upfront for a year.

-The most directly comparable Google Apps and Office 365 plans are arguably
+The most directly comparable G Suite and Office 365 plans are arguably

-- the ‘Google Apps for Work’ ($5 per user per month) and Office 365 ‘Business Essentials’ ($6 per user per month) plans
+- the G Suite ‘Basic’ ($5 per user per month) and Office 365 ‘Business Essentials’ ($6 per user per month) plans

-In essence there is a $1 per user per month saving to be made at the lower end of the pricing bands by plumping for Google’s Apps for Work’ over Microsoft’s ‘‘Business Essentials’; but at the more ‘enterprise’ level, the Office 365 ‘Enterprise E1’ plan comes in at $10 higher per month than ‘Google Apps Unlimited’ plan (and you'll have to pay upfront for the year for the Microsoft product too).
+In essence there is a $1 per user per month saving to be made at the lower end of the pricing bands by plumping for the G Suite 'Basic’ plan over Microsoft’s ‘‘Business Essentials’; but at the more ‘enterprise’ level, the Office 365 ‘Enterprise E1’ plan comes in at $10 higher per month than the G Suite 'Business' plan (and you'll have to pay upfront for the year for the Microsoft product too).

-If we’re talking entry-level plans, then Office 365 is a clear winner here: you get 1TB of storage with the ‘Business Essentials’ plan compared to Google’s rather paltry 30GB on the ‘Apps for Work’ plan (to add insult to injury, Google also counts emails as taking up space in this 30GB limit).
+If we’re talking entry-level plans, then Office 365 is a clear winner here: you get 1TB of storage with the ‘Business Essentials’ plan compared to Google’s rather paltry 30GB on its 'Basic' plan (to add insult to injury, Google also counts emails as taking up space in this 30GB limit).

-However, if you move up a notch to the Google Apps ‘Unlimited’ plan, Google Apps beats all the Microsoft plans hands down in the storage department.
-As the plan name suggests, you get unlimited storage, which is extremely useful to any business that works with large multimedia files.
-Although Microsoft Office 365’s 1TB limit (which applies on all its plans) sounds very generous, you’d be surprised how quickly you can burn through 1TB of storage if storing video (or even audio).
-If cloud storage is your primary concern, then it’s probably a win here for Google Apps, so long as you are prepared to be on the more expensive $10 per user per month plan.
+However, if you move up a notch to the G Suite 'Business' plan, you'll find that the Google plans beat all the Microsoft plans hands down in the file storage department.
+With this plan you get unlimited storage, which is extremely useful to any business that has a need to store large multimedia files in the cloud.
+Although Microsoft Office 365’s 1TB limit (which applies on all its plans) sounds very generous, you’d be surprised how quickly you can burn through 1TB of storage if working with video or audio.
+That said, if you're just talking about working with standard documents and spreadsheets, a 1 TB limit per user should be perfectly adequate for most small to medium sized businesses.
+But if having acres of cloud storage is your primary concern, then it’s probably a win here for G Suite, so long as you are prepared to live with the more expensive $10 per user per month plan.

-One important thing to note - and this seems to be a fairly recent development - is that Google Apps Unlimited only provides you with unlimited file storage if you buy more than 5 user accounts.
-Otherwise you're restricted to 1TB.
+One important thing to note - and this seems to be a fairly recent development - is that the G Suite 'Business' plan only provides you with unlimited file storage if you buy more than 5 user accounts.
+Otherwise you're restricted to 1TB per user.
 This is a bit of a shame really, as it renders Google's USP rather less unique for any companies with less than 5 employees.

-Both Office 365 and Google Apps give you the option to buy more storage on a per user basis.
+Both Office 365 and G Suite give you the option to buy more storage on a per user basis.
 As far as I can make out from the information provided by Microsoft - its website isn’t madly clear on this - every 1 GB extra on Office 365 costs $0.20 per user.

-It’s a similar story with email.
-The entry level $6 per month Office 365 plan is considerably more generous when it comes to email storage - a dedicated 50GB inbox is available on top of the 1TB file storage provided; and by comparison, the $5 per user per month ‘Google Apps for Work’ plan caps total storage at 30GB, emails and files included.
+The entry level $6 per month Office 365 plan is considerably more generous than G Suite's entry level offering when it comes to email storage - a dedicated 50GB inbox is available on top of the 1TB file storage provided.
+By comparison, the $5 per user per month ‘G Suite Basic’ plan caps total storage at 30GB, emails and files included.

-However, if you’re on the $10 Google Unlimited plan (and have 5+ users in your team) there isn’t a cap on your inbox size; by contrast, to get unlimited email storage with Office 365, you need to be on the $20 per user per month ‘Enterprise E3’ plan, a cost which is double that of the Google Apps equivalent plan.
+However, if you’re on the $10 G Suite 'Business' plan (and have 5+ users in your team) there isn’t a cap on your inbox size; by contrast, to get unlimited email storage with Office 365, you need to be on the $20 per user per month ‘Enterprise E3’ plan, a cost which is double that of the G Suite equivalent plan.

 In terms of the email apps that are available to you, Gmail is robust, fast and very easy to find messages with, thanks to its powerful search functionality (you’d expect that side of things to be good, given that it’s Google we’re talking about here).
 Also, given its popularity there are a huge range of third-party apps available for it which add all manner of useful functionality to proceedings.